pandas-dev/pandas/doc/source/user_guide/advanced.rst

 ~~~~~~~~~~~~

 .. deprecated:: 1.4.0
-    In pandas 2.0, :class:`NumericIndex` will become the default index type for numeric types
+    :class:`NumericIndex` will become the default index type for numeric types in the future
     instead of ``Int64Index``, ``Float64Index`` and ``UInt64Index`` and those index types
-    are therefore deprecated and will be removed in Pandas 2.0.
+    are therefore deprecated and will be removed in a future version of Pandas.
     See :ref:`here <advanced.numericindex>` for more.
-    ``RangeIndex`` however, will not be removed, as it represents an optimized version of an integer index.
+    ``RangeIndex`` will not be removed as it represents an optimized version of an integer index.

 By default a :class:`Float64Index` will be automatically created when passing floating, or mixed-integer-floating values in index creation.
 This enables a pure label-based slicing paradigm that makes ``[],ix,loc`` for scalar indexing and slicing work exactly the